miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-bard-features.md

 ![My First Access To New Bing](/assets/images/my-first-access-to-new-bing.JPG)

+It was not announced, but some sort of new rules were in place that whenever the AI was asked a question that made it ***uncomfortable***, it unceremoniously ended the chat session.
+You now have to hit a little dustbin icon to blank its memory and start over. *Eternal Sunshine of the Spotless Mind* much?

 # Tone Control & Special Superscripts

 On February 25, 2023, Microsoft announced a new feature called Tone Control